geovedi/book-notes/2011/the-lean-startup.notes.md

 ## Introduction
 - The Beginning of the Lean Startup Concept:
-  - The author recounts their personal journey of starting a company that eventually failed.
+  - Eric recounts their personal journey of starting a company that eventually failed.
   - Contrasts the glamorous portrayal of successful entrepreneurs in media with the reality of many startup failures.
   - Rejects the oversimplified idea that success hinges solely on determination, brilliance, and timing.
   - Highlights the essential role of meticulous processes in converting product insights into a triumphant company.